krasimir/demoit/README.md

 # **Demoit** is a small tool for live coding exercises <!-- omit in toc -->

-* Dependency free.
 * No installation.
 * No server needed.
 Works offline.
 * No building process.
-* Uses Babel to transpile your code.
+* Build-in babel transpilation
-* Supports React.
+* Supports external libs and styles.
+Like React for example.
 * Supports multiple demos with multiple code snippets.
-* Custom execution and rendering of the result.

 ## Demo